Listen To Bedrock

 We change status to CIO & say goodbye to our studio at Goodmayes.

-As of October 2018 we were successful in registering a new charitable incorporated organisation (known as a CIO) with the Charity Commission.
-This modern charity format allows for more flexibility in our operations, and essentially makes our new charity, Bedrock Radio, similar to that of a company limited by guarantee.
+In October 2018, we successfully registered a new Charitable Incorporated Organisation (CIO) with the Charity Commission.
+This modern charity format gives us more flexibility in our operations and essentially makes our new charity, Bedrock Radio, similar to a company limited by guarantee.

-Formally, we will be merging the old charity into the new one, which resulted in closing our old unincorporated association charity Bedrock (1094330) and we are operating as Charitable Incorporated Organisation Bedrock Radio (118076)
+We formally merged our old charity into the new one, which resulted in the closure of our old unincorporated charity, Bedrock (1094330).
+We are now operating as the Charitable Incorporated Organisation Bedrock Radio (118076).

-Bedrock Radio continues to serve Goodmayes Hospital plus the wider NELFT service, with all programming now networked from our main studio at Queen’s Hospital, Romford.
-Only our studio links remains on-site connecting us to the wards, with request collectors continuing to visit the patients and staff on the wards of Goodmayes.
+Despite the relocation, Bedrock Radio continues to serve Goodmayes Hospital and the wider NELFT service with all programming now networked from our main studio at Queen’s Hospital, Romford.
+Our studio link remains on-site, connecting us to the wards, and our dedicated request collectors continue to visit patients and staff to ensure we remain an integral part of the community.

 Increasing our coverage, using a WiFi radio system.
 Plus we update our app!